soabase/soabase-stages/README.md

 #### Starting a chain

-Similaryly to the builders in `CompletableFuture` you start a chain using the builders in `StagedFuture`.
+Similarly to the builders in `CompletableFuture` you start a chain using the builders in `StagedFuture`.
 There are syncrhonous and asynchronous builders:

 - `StagedFuture.sync()` - starts a StagedFuture chain that executes tasks synchronously
 - `StagedFuture.async(executor)` - starts a StagedFuture chain that executes tasks asynchronously using the given executor